 After Shinkansen, Matt joined forces with Jude Rogers to create Smoke: A London Peculiar, a magazine about London.
 Smoke put out sixteen issues and then became a web-only affair due to the publishing industry being the way it was.
 There was also a Smoke book, From The Slopes Of Olympus To The Banks Of The Lea, and – unsurprisingly – a board game (Soho!).
 Smoke is no longer active, but the website is still there.

-Clare became an accountant, works at a climate change charity, and is interested in walking and the environment.
-Smoke published a few pieces by her back in the day, and she’s recently begun writing again, contributing a chapter (This Is Aimed As Much At Us As At You: My Life In Fanzines) to a forthcoming book, Ripped, Torn and Cut: Pop, Politics and Punk Fanzines from 1976.
-She’s also started contributing to Caught By The River, beginning with In Search Of Fox Hill, a piece about following Camille Pissarro’s footsteps through Upper Norwood to try and work out where he stuck his easel.
+Clare became an accountant and is interested in walking and the environment.
+Smoke published a few pieces by her back in the day, and she recently began contributing to Caught By The River, beginning with In Search Of Fox Hill, a piece about following Camille Pissarro’s footsteps through Upper Norwood to try and work out where he stuck his easel.
+She also provided a chapter (This Is Aimed As Much At Us As At You: My Life In Fanzines) to Ripped, Torn and Cut: Pop, Politics and Punk Fanzines from 1976.
 She chairs The Ramblers in Inner London, tweeting here, runs the #LoveLondonWalkLondon campaign and contributes London walking news to South East Walker magazine.